-Typing make in the /tmp/Doe-hw04 directory should result in the complete compilation of your program, producing two final executable files (machine code, shell script, Perl script, etc.): startserver and stopserver.
+Submission: You should use a packaging and submission similar to Homework 2, replacing hw02 with hw03 where appropriate.
+Unpacking your submission should create a directory M-hw03 (as a subdirectory of the working directory), where M is your last name.
+Typing make in the M-hw03 directory should result in the complete compilation of your program, producing two final executable files (machine code, shell script, Perl script, etc.): startserver and stopserver.
 Obviously, you will need to include a Makefile.
 You should also include a short README file describing the files in your submission; it should also include instructions for compiling and running your program.
 Please test very carefully that this unpacking and compilation procedure works with your submission.
 Your score will suffer greatly if it does not, or if your submission contains object files or machine code.

-The program startserver will be invoked with a port number (e.g., 8424) as the single command-line argument.
+The program startserver will be invoked with a port number (e.g., 4159) as the single command-line argument.
 This action should result in everything required to set up and start your application's Web server.
-The output of startserver should be a single line containing the URL of your application (e.g., http://gandalf.umcs.maine.edu:8424/.
+The output of startserver should be a single line containing the URL of your application (e.g., http://gandalf.umcs.maine.edu:4159/.
 The program stopserver will be invoked with no arguments.
 It must result in the termination of all the HTTP server processes used by your application.
 Be careful not to assume that your application will be the only one running on the test machine.
 If the port number supplied to startserver is unavailable, it should print out an appropriate error message and quit gracefully.
 (A better strategy would be for startserver to find and use an available port in the vicinity of the given one; you are encouraged, but not required to implement this feature for this assignment.)

 Cautionary note on running HTTP servers: Please be very, very careful about how you run Apache (or another HTTP server) when you are debugging and testing your program.
 It is very easy to overload a machine with runaway httpd processes.
 Make sure you read, understand, edit, and use a httpd.conf file that does not overload the system.
 Pay special attention to the MinSpareServers and MaxSpareServers directives.
 Make sure you understand how to shut down the httpd processes by killing the proper (parent) process.
 Check your processes frequently using ps -u yourusername, especially before you log out (when you should kill all remaining httpd processes).
 You should read the manual pages for at least the ps, top, and kill commands.
-You should be very careful in this regard, mainly to be nice to other users but, as additional motivation, if you are found to be careless, you will lose points.
+You should be very careful in this regard, mainly to be nice to other users but, as additional motivation, if you are found to be reckless, you will lose a lot of points.